 Recommended by Sara from Mindful Travel by Sara

-During the month of December, Boulder is transformed and filled with lights and Christmas atmosphere.
-Everyday at 4 p.m. more than 200,000 colorful LED lights illuminate Boulder’s Central Park.
+During the month of December, Boulder is transformed and filled with lights and a Christmas atmosphere.
+Every day at 4 pm more than 200,000 colorful LED lights illuminate Boulder’s Central Park.
 It’s so beautiful!

 Recommended by Lauren from Wayscaped

-Besides the theme parks there are a number of activities in the area surrounding Orlando that are great all year long.
-About an hour drive east is Kennedy Space Center and several beautiful beaches.
+Besides the theme parks, there are a number of activities in the area surrounding Orlando that are great all year long.
+About an hour’s drive east is Kennedy Space Center and several beautiful beaches.
 The beaches on the Atlantic coast are great for surfing and bioluminescence kayaking tours.
-If you want to make this a longer trip, check out this 2 week Florida itinerary for ideas on how to see the ‘real’ Florida outside of the theme parks.

 Recommended by Harshi & Aman from Trot.World